rodmonic/DragonWoodAI/README.md

 - There are certain game mechanics I have ignored as they have the same effect on all players which could be added in to make the game reflect the real game as much as possible.

+#### Final summary

 Overall it has been a really interesting and rewarding process and I have learnt a lot about Reinforcement Learning, Neural Networks and how to model systems in using Object Oriented programming in Python.
+However, by the time I have got to a point where I could apply the strategies i had leant my kids had moved on and dont want to play Dragonwood anymore.

+The three lessons i have learnt from the process are:

+- Be very careful when generating the input encoding.

+- Sometimes a rule based approach will give good enough results.

+- Be quicker as children get bored easily.

 This process and associated techniques are applicable in multiple disparate domains, not just in games but any system where an agent takes action on a system and where a reqard function can be derived.
 For example if a digital twin exists of a system and maintenance actions and their impact and cost could be quantified then these processes could be used to minimise the maintenance cost of a system or to maximise availability.